OFFIS-mosaik/mosaik/docs/overview.rst

 At the heart of the mosaik co-simulation architecture sits the mosaik core.
-It provides the basic co-simulation functionality via a set of interconnected modules, the central two being the simulation manager and the scheduler modules.
+It provides the basic co-simulation functionality via a set of interconnected modules, the central two being the simulation manager and the scheduler.
 For user interaction with this mosaik core, two APIs are provided.

-The scenario API, on the one hand, allows users to set up executable co-simulation scenarios by specifying which simulators are to be used and how they should be parameterized and interconnected with each other.
+The scenario API allows users to set up executable co-simulation scenarios by specifying which simulators are to be used and how they should be parameterized and interconnected.

-On the other hand, the simulator API is used to execute low-end communication between the mosaik core and a connected simulator.
+The low-level simulator API is used to execute communication between the mosaik core and a connected simulator.
-Most users will not encounter this API directly since several user-friendly high-level language APIs such as the Python API or the Java API are provided that abstract the low-level communication with the simulator API and are highly recommended to use.
+Most users will not encounter this API directly since several user-friendly high-level language APIs such as the Python API or the Java API are provided that abstract away the low-level communication with the simulator API and are highly recommended to use.
-Only the users with special requirements for their API or users that want to connect a new programming language have to use the simulator API directly.
+Only users with special requirements for their API or users that want to connect a new programming language have to use the simulator API directly.

-Additionally, users can also use any of the included, pre-built simulators that mosaik includes, such as the pandapower simulator.
+Additionally, users can also use any of the pre-built simulators that the mosaik ecosystem includes, such as the pandapower simulator.
 A full list of accessable APIs can be found :ref:`here<mosaik-core>`, a list of all provided simulators can be found :ref:`here<mosaik-components>`.